Matrix4348/matrix4348.github.io/Kongregate/kongregate-and-flash-games.md

 * Install Greasemonkey for Pale Moon, by opening [this link](https://github.com/janekptacijarabaci/greasemonkey/releases/download/3.31.4Fork/greasemonkey-3.31.4-pm_forkBranch.xpi) <u>in Pale Moon</u>.
 * Go to [Greasyfork](https://greasyfork.org/en/scripts/438325-kongregate-flash-games-fixer) and click "install".

-**Warning:** If you only see a black screen while still being able to hear audio and interact, then you might want to read [this page](http://flashpointarchive.org/datahub/Extended_FAQ#AMD) (this bug only affects certain graphic cards).
+**Warning:** If all you see is a black screen while still being able to hear audio and interact, then you might want to read [this page](http://flashpointarchive.org/datahub/Extended_FAQ#AMD) (this bug only affects certain graphic cards).

 ## 3) SuperNova player *(Windows only!)*